Peter Gilmore's famous fine diner on Sydney Harbour.

 Gilmore has continued to go above and beyond with his plating and creation of dishes — which is prevalent most clearly in his recreation of the humble oyster.
 It's an innovative dish of oyster cream, oyster frill crackling and Ossetra caviar, served in a hand-crafted ceramic shell and eaten with a mother of pearl spoon.
 This dish was particularly close to Gilmore's heart as he himself dislikes the texture of oyster, and wanted to recreate the mollusc with exactly the same flavours, but a significantly different bite.

-As expected, the famed Snow Egg dessert has taken its final bow, though the feijoa and coconut White Coral creation — made with a super light white chocolate, aerated and then frozen with liquid nitrogen — replacing it has the makings of yet another cult favourite.
+As expected, the famed Snow Egg dessert has taken its final bow, though the koshihikari rice with sea urchin replacing it has the makings of yet another cult favourite.
+While this was on the menu at time of publication, dishes do change and evolve, so check the menu online before you head in.

-The drinks list (if you can really call it that) was put together by a team of three sommeliers: Wine Director Amanda Yallop, Head Sommelier Shanteh Wong and Assistant Head Sommelier Seamus Brandt.
-If you decide to veer away from the pre-prescribed pairings, you'll have to navigate the 500-strong wine collection (backed up by 20 cocktails, nonetheless).
-But you won't be alone — one of the aforementioned wine aficionados will be on hand to (kindly and patiently) guide you through.
+The drinks list is long and you'll have to navigate the 500-strong wine collection (backed up by 20 cocktails, nonetheless).
+But you won't be alone — one of the wine aficionados will be on hand to (kindly and patiently) guide you through.